neondatabase/website/content/docs/README.md

 ![Neon architecture diagram](/docs/conceptual-guides/neon_architecture_2.png)
 ```

-To display image without border, use `"no-border"` as below:
+If you need an image without border to show an annotated piece of UI, use the `"no-border"` attribute as in the example below:

 ```md
 ![Neon architecture diagram](/docs/conceptual-guides/neon_architecture_2.png "no-border")